dannycab/phy481msu_f2018/learning_goals.md

 -   Students should be able to identify the appropriate boundary conditions on H given its relationship to M and K\_free.

-#### Chapter 7: Electrodynamics

-**Topics** - Electromotive force (Ohm's Law, emf); Electromagnetic induction (Faraday's Law); Maxwell's equations

-There is not a general consensus on whether this chapter should be covered in the first semester.
-Most students from this course go on to take the second semester and will see Maxwell's equations there.
-Even if this material is covered in here, it may still be prudent to review at the beginning of the following semester.

 #### Course Objectives: Calculation and Computation

 **Goals**